BoDonkey/tribal-drum-game/Game Mechanics/Various ideas for Sammi.md

 representation and optional complexity, players can engage at their comfort level while still creating personally meaningful items.

-Would you like me to elaborate on any particular aspect of this crafting system?
-I could also explore how specific crafted outfits might interact with environmental challenges or seasonal events.

 # **Companion Spaces, Cooking, and Enchanted Items**

-Let\'s explore these interconnected systems that would add warmth and depth to your comfort game:

 ## **Companion Sanctuaries**